Effects of Completeness and Purity on Cluster Dark Energy Constraints: Results

 This factor represents the relative difference between constraints on $\theta_{\rm DE}$ given priors $\sigma_{p}(\theta_{OM})$ and $\sigma_{p}(\theta_{CP})$ and the reference ideal case $\sigma(\theta_{\rm DE})|_{\rm ref}=\sigma[\theta_{\rm DE}| 0,0]$ where {\it nuisance} parameters are perfectly known.

 Applying priors of $\prv\%$ (or $10^{-2}$ when the fiducial value is zero) on the observable-mass relation parameters but letting the completeness/purity parameters vary freely, the constraints become \sigprifre.
 Conversely, if we let the observable-mass relation vary freely and apply a \prv\% prior on the completeness/purity parameters, the constraints become {\sigfrepri}.
-Finally, applying a \prv\% prior to all {\it nuisance} parameters, the constraints become {\sigpripri}.
+Finally, applying a \prv\% prior to all {\it nuisance} parameters (\fixed{related to the observational effects}), the constraints become {\sigpripri}.
 This corresponds to a degradation of {\degpripri} relative to the case in which these {\it nuisance} parameters are perfectly known.

-External priors may come from multiple sources, including detailed simulations, lensing masses for a subsample of clusters, or cross-matches to clusters detected at other wavelenghts, e.g. X-ray and/or millimeter.
+External priors may come from multiple sources, including detailed simulations, lensing masses for a subsample of clusters, or cross-matches to clusters detected at other \fixed{wavelengths}, e.g. X-ray and/or millimeter.
 In all cases, these priors are likely to provide clues on the correct functional forms for these functions and conservative ranges for both the observable-mass relation and the completeness/purity parameters.

 {{$Pr_{OM}$}} {{$Pr_{CP}$}}

 Fig.~\ref{fig:c_npar} shows Fisher constraints -- relative to the fiducial value -- for each {\it nuisance} parameter $\theta_{n}$.
 Given that none of these parameters are constrained to better than 10\%, having 1\% priors on any of these {nuisance} parameters would have an important effect in constraining the parameters themselves.
 However, as we have seen the effect on improving dark energy constraints is very small.